SPOC - Simple Pot Odds Calculator

 How to use SPOC.

-Before you use SPOC, it's best that you familiarise yourself with the pot odds article.
+Before you use SPOC, it's best that you familiarize yourself with the pot odds article.
 Just remember that:

 If your pot odds are greater than your chances of hitting your draw.
 CALL.